“Every good home needs a solid foundation.” -Maggie Doyne

 - First story for the family room and boys' bedrooms, plus the kitchen and storage room.

-- Second story for the playroom, satsang room, and girls' bedrooms.
+- Second story for the playroom and girls' bedrooms.

-- Third story for the Women’s Center training room, older children’s "club house," fellows' rooms, and co-directors room.
+- Third story for the satsang room, sick room, meditation room, and study room.

 - Smaller building nearby for our live-in aunties, uncles, and staff.